XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 Don't edit anything else in this button or otherwise it may brake and you may need to reinstall the deck.

 # Receiving Variables in Lioranboard
 This is where the magic happens!
 Lioranboard receives every 2 seconds (or per what you've set in the 'Retrieve prediction information' button) information from the Twitch API.
-This means you can live update
+This means you can live update your sources in OBS through Lioranboard.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MDE5ODgzOCwtMTA3NTAzNjI3MywtNz
+eyJoaXN0b3J5IjpbLTEzNzc2NzgzNTYsMTY1MDE5ODgzOCwtMT
-U4MTM1ODE1LC05ODgxNTM1ODUsLTEwNTAyMzAzNDksMTk5OTMy
+A3NTAzNjI3MywtNzU4MTM1ODE1LC05ODgxNTM1ODUsLTEwNTAy
-NTQxOCwxODc2MTgyMTkyLDE3ODI2NjU2MzAsMzMwMTg1MDQyLC
+MzAzNDksMTk5OTMyNTQxOCwxODc2MTgyMTkyLDE3ODI2NjU2Mz
-0yNzYxNDcxMjgsLTE0NjM4OTEwODksMTc5MzgwNTUzNiw0OTMx
+AsMzMwMTg1MDQyLC0yNzYxNDcxMjgsLTE0NjM4OTEwODksMTc5
-OTA0NzQsMTY5NjI1NzA1MiwzNjU3NjUxMDYsLTEzNzU4NjA3Mj
+MzgwNTUzNiw0OTMxOTA0NzQsMTY5NjI1NzA1MiwzNjU3NjUxMD
-UsMjY2OTY3NTUsLTU1MTc5ODQwMiwxMzA1MDkxMzY2LC0yMTgx
+YsLTEzNzU4NjA3MjUsMjY2OTY3NTUsLTU1MTc5ODQwMiwxMzA1
-NTI0MV19
+MDkxMzY2XX0=
 -->